Why is Niue a Good Place to Visit?

 Niue certainly doesn’t feel like a rip-off.
 Most accommodations have self-catering facilities, giving you a choice to save money on food by preparing your own meals.
 Car rental is affordable.
-You’ll also find that local tours are extremely affordable, many land tours around only around NZ$50-$70!
-While there are understandable costs with scuba diving, it’s far cheaper than other South Pacific Islands, with two-tank dives for around NZ$190-$230, for instance.
+Attractions are free to visit.
+While there are understandable costs with scuba diving and fishing charters, it’s cheaper than many other South Pacific Islands.
 See other prices in What is the Cost of Travelling in Niue?
-What’s more, all of the sea tracks to Niue’s most famous attractions are free!

 9. It’s Easy to Visit

-For New Zealanders, visiting Niue couldn’t be easier with direct flights from Auckland twice and week.
-The currency is New Zealand Dollars where you can even use your New Zealand debit card here.
+For New Zealanders, visiting Niue couldn’t be easier with direct flights from Auckland twice a week.
+The currency is New Zealand Dollars and you can even use your New Zealand debit card here.
 Plus, English is one of the official languages.
 Coming from elsewhere, then there are hundreds of connecting flights to and from Auckland!
 See how long it takes to get here in our guide, How Long Does it Take to Fly to Niue?

 Finally, you can visit Niue whenever is right for you.
 There is no “best” time to be in Niue, as there are year-round events, sunny tropical weather and activities to enjoy.
 However, a tiny number of Niue’s activities are seasonal, so if you want to make sure you’re in Niue when you want to do whale swimming or fish for particular species, for example, then make sure you read The Best Time to Visit Niue.

 Another reason to visit Niue is that we make planning a trip there so easy!
 Check out these guides to make your trip to Niue effortless: